Clydesdale Horses Could Be the Worlds Most Popular Horses

 They stand between 16 and 18 hands high, and most weigh between 1,500 and 2,000 pounds.
 Clydesdale's can be expected to live from the late teen years to early 20's.
 Clydesdale's have very sweet and amiable temperaments, which may help to account for some of their popularity.
 People see them not only as beautiful, sleek and athletic, but as being good-natured animals as well.

 A Clydesdale Event In Las Vegas

-Each year in the fall, a casino south of the Las Vegas strip called South Point Casino features a meet and greet event with the world famous Budweiser Cydesdale's.
-We went recently, and for anyone who loves these horses, this is a must do event if you happen to be in Las Vegas in the fall!
+Each year in the fall, or some years as late as December, a casino south of the Las Vegas strip called South Point Casino features a meet and greet event with the world famous Budweiser Cydesdale's.
+We went recently, and for anyone who loves these horses, this is a must do event if you happen to be in Las Vegas this festive time of year.
 South Point casino has an equestrian center on the upper level of the casino that is used year round to hold all sorts of equestrian events, and this is one event that is not to be missed!

 People are allowed down onto the dirt area where the Clydesdale's have just walked out pulling the famous wagon with two gentlemen handling the reigns for the eight horses, and on top of the wagon right next to the two men is the famous Budweiser dalmatian named King!
 People are allowed to take photos of themselves with the famous Budweiser Clydesdale's and can sometimes get the entire wagon with the riders and King the dalmatian in the background.
 This is a once in a lifetime opportunity for fans of the Budweiser Clydesdale's.